donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 \end{align}
 }
 ```
-(I am not solving the integral term here since the solution have too many terms, but solution is implemented as function `GetBar2TorqueOnP0` in the [GrassMotionShader.ush](Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush)
+(I am not solving the integral term here since the solution have too many terms, but solution is implemented as function `GetBar2TorqueOnP0` in the shader file [Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush](Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush)

 Above torque calculation is not for two-bars linkage system where two bars are connected by a rotational pivot.
 It is only for a system without a linkage but jst an object with the form of two line segments with fixed connection between those.